 “A Queensland-led initiative is set to change treatment protocols globally and lead to better patient care because there was research funding available for an evaluation,” said Dr Bell.

-The QAS research comparing droperidol with midazolam is available in the 2018 March edition of the Journal of Prehospital Emergency Care.
+The QAS research outcomes from comparing droperidol with midazolam were published in the 2018 March edition of the Journal of Prehospital Emergency Care.
+The research was awarded the 2018 Australasian College for Emergency Medicine (ACEM) John Gilroy Award, for the published research paper judged to be most significant in the field of emergency medicine research.

 EMF’s Queensland Research Program is funded by Queensland Health.